Curriculum Overview

 Context of the school

-The Downs has a higher percentage of student attendance than that found nationally, with an even distribution of boys and girls.
+The Downs School & Sixth Form has a higher percentage of student attendance than national figures, with an even distribution of boys and girls.
 Fewer students at The Downs become NEET (Not in Education, Employment or Training) than nationally.
 The percentage of students with SEN, and/or accessing an Individual Healthcare Plan (IHCP) are lower than national figures.
 There are significantly fewer students with English as an Additional Language (EAL) or eligible for Pupil Premium (PP) funding/Free School Meals (FSM) when compared to national data.

 Our curriculum has been adapted to address these contextual factors in the following ways: